 However, with Mesias later injured, it would take the likes of Black Reign, Raven & Rellik that would come together to aid James Mitchell in his feud with Abyss.
 Matches such as the Shop of Horrors and Match of 10,000 tacks would become second nature to Abyss.
 However, it would be a secret that Abyss would refuse to reveal that would only further his feud with James Mitchell.

-When Mesias would later return, it was then revealed that Mitchell was indeed Abyss’ father and that Mesias was the half-brother of Abyss.
-This would lead to a Barbed Wire Massacre match in which Mesias would face and be defeated by Abyss, who would put him through a barbed wire board to end the match at Against All Odds 2008.
+When Mesias would later return, it was then revealed that Mitchell was indeed Abyss’ father.
+That Mesias was the half-brother of Abyss.
+This would lead to a Barbed Wire Massacre match in which Mesias would face and be defeated him, who would put him through a barbed wire board to end the match at Against All Odds 2008.

 Throughout the years, Abyss would weave an array of different storylines during his time.
 He was either admitted to a psychiatric ward and wear an all-white asylum uniform or feud with therapist Dr. Stevie.
 He would also engage in feuds, join factions such as Immortal, and even split off into taking on the role of Joseph Park.

 After being associated with a number of different people, it wasn’t until he found a family in the arms of Rosemary and Crazzy Steve.
-The newly reinvigorated heel would lead a trio of wrestlers that would batter, bludgeon and steal from anyone they came into contact with.
-Without a mask now, Abyss would showcase a face paint that was similar to invoking the dead with his style.
-Decay would be part of a battle against the Hardy’s as part of Delete or Decay cinematic match-up between both teams.
+The newly reinvigorated heel would lead a trio of wrestlers.
+They would batter, bludgeon and steal from anyone they came into contact with.
+Without a mask now, he would showcase a face paint that was similar to invoking the dead with his style.
+Decay would be part of a battle against the Hardy’s.
+This was as part of Delete or Decay cinematic match-up between both teams.

-From his gruesome blood and guts-inspired matches that showcase an often unparallel sense of violence, it is a perfect example of something that went bump in the night and certain fright among these seven nights.
+His gruesome blood and guts-inspired matches showcase an often unparallel sense of violence.
+It is a perfect example of something that went bump in the night and certain fright among these seven nights.